 SARA also changed from a face on a screen to a full-on hologram (to better defend the Absolution), and even the Absolution was replaced once.

-One of Us: In-Universe wise, TOM is a huge fan of Mario games, Mass Effect, LEGO, and Star Wars.
+One of Us: In-Universe wise, TOM is a huge fan of the Mario games, Mass Effect, LEGO, and Star Wars.
 His other game reviews also shed some light on everything he's a fan of.
-He even gave a real review of the fake game "Fix-It Felix Jr." from Wreck It Ralph, giving it an 8.5 while describing the various features and objectives of the game.
+He even gave a real review of the fake game "Fix-It Felix Jr." from Wreck-It Ralph, giving it an 8.5 while describing the various features and objectives of the game.

-The Toonami Tumblr recently gave out a TV Tropes link as well, making them "One of Us" in terms of being Tropers as well.
-However a recent answer had them confirm they were not tropers but they admitted the wiki is a great resource for information.
+The Toonami Tumblr gave out a TV Tropes link as well, making them "One of Us" in terms of being tropers as well.
+However, one answer had them confirm they were not tropers but they admitted the wiki is a great resource for information.
 Which they acknowledged by linking this page in the FAQ.